 Sitting too close to the TV is another common indicator that your child might have eyesight problems and is possibly nearsighted.
 If they can’t see clearly what’s happening on the TV from less than 10 feet away, they are probably having difficulty seeing things.
 This not only goes for TVs but other devices as well.

-If your kid is already accustomed to using desktops, laptops, or computers, keep an eye out and see whether they are leaning forwards towards the screen when using these devices.
+If your kid is already accustomed to using desktops, laptops, or computers, keep an eye out and see whether they are leaning forwards toward the screen when using these devices.
 Nearsighted children often get accustomed to bad posture due to poor eyesight, making it an important indicator for determining whether your child needs glasses or not.

 Find a Solution Early Rather Than Later